Pritha9200/Afame-Technologies/README.md

 # Afame-Technologies
 This repository contains my Data Science internship project work.
-Here MOVIE RATING PREDICTION project I have done.
+Here MOVIE RATING PREDICTION and SALES PREDICTION project I have done.

+# Project 1
+## MOVIE RATING PREDICTION USING PYTHON
-## Objective -
+### Objective -
 1.Building a model that predicts the rating of a movie based on features like genre, director, and actors.
 Have can use regression techniques to tackle this problem.